dustin-page/angular-http-polling/README.md

 - `delay` [integer] Time (in milliseconds) to delay the next retry after a response is received _(default: 100)_
 - `errorRange` [array]: A range of HTTP status codes that the poller should interpret as errors _(default: [400, 599])_
-- `followRedirect`: If a `Location` header is returned in the HTTP response, subsequent polling will target the address in that header using the `GET` method. (default: false)
+- `followRedirect`: If a `Location` header is returned in the HTTP response, subsequent polling will target the address in that header using the `GET` method.
+Polling will continue regardless of whether the HTTP status code of the original response is within the `successRange` or `errorRange` (default: false)
 - `retries` [integer] The maximum number of retries that the poller will attempt until it receives a status code in either the `successRange` or `errorRange` _(default: 50)_
 - `retryOnError` [boolean] Polling continues if an error response is received _(default: true)_
 - `successRange` [array]: A range of HTTP status codes that the poller should interpret as a success _(default: [200, 201])_